What is it?

 Where do I find more information?

-At Carleton, we capture this assessment in the ‘Cheque requisition forms for payment to independent contractors’ how to sheet.
-This form must be completed prior to any payment made to an individual not already an employee of Carleton University.
+At Carleton, we capture this assessment in the ‘Establishing eShop Contracts for Independent Contractors’ how to sheet.
+The independent contractor questionnaire (found in eshop) must be completed and the Procurement Policy adhered to before engaging the services of an individual.
 Please contact Accounts Payable should you require assistance in completing this form.